Israeli court convicts ex-PM Olmert in bribery case

-TEL AVIV An Israeli court convicted former prime minister Ehud Olmert on Monday of accepting a six-figure sum in bribes linked to a real-estate deal, probably ending any prospects of a political comeback.
+TEL AVIV An Israeli court convicted former prime minister Ehud Olmert of bribery on Monday over his ties to a real-estate deal while in his previous post of Jerusalem mayor, likely ending any prospect of a political comeback.

-According to a summary of Monday's 700-page verdict provided by the Justice Ministry, Judge David Rozen found Olmert guilty of two bribery charges and said he accepted 560,000 shekels ($160,000) from developers of the Holyland project.
+Prosecutors alleged he accepted more than $228,000 from developers of the Holyland project.

-Prosecutors had alleged he received more than 800,000 shekels, but he was acquitted on two other corruption charges.

-Handing down the verdict in Tel Aviv District Court, Rozen said the case "exposed governance that grew more corrupt and rotten over the years", with bribes paid to public officials.
+Handing down the conviction on Monday, Judge David Rozen told Tel Aviv District Court the case "exposed governance that grew more corrupt and rotten over the years", with bribes paid to public officials.

-In recent months, Olmert has been critical of Prime Minister Benjamin Netanyahu's policies toward the Palestinians and confronting Iran's nuclear programme, fuelling speculation he intended to return to politics.
+In recent months, Olmert has been critical of Prime Minister Benjamin Netanyahu's policies toward the Palestinians and confronting Iran's nuclear program, fuelling speculation he intended to return to politics.

-A lawyer by profession, Olmert began his political career in the 1970s as a legislator who targeted organised crime in Israel.
+A lawyer by profession, Olmert began his political career in the 1970s as a legislator who targeted organized crime in Israel.

 He served as mayor of Jerusalem from 1993 to 2003 and as prime minister from 2006 to 2009, staying in office in a caretaker capacity until after a general election that brought right-winger Netanyahu to power.